Jack Suwinski Player Props: Pirates vs. Astros

 Astros Pitching Rankings (2022)

-- Valdez (0-1) makes the start for the Astros, his third of the season.
+- Javier (1-0) gets the starting nod for the Astros, his third this season.

-- His last time out was on Wednesday against the Detroit Tigers, when the left-hander tossed seven innings, surrendering two earned runs while allowing eight hits.
+- The right-hander last appeared on Wednesday against the Detroit Tigers, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.